-- The provisions of GASB Statements No. 43 and 45. - The provisions of Actuarial Standard of Practice No. 6, Measuring Retiree Group Benefit Obligations. - Census information as of June 30, 2011, provided by the California Public Employees Retirement System (CalPERS) and the Department of Personnel Administration (DPA). - Claims and enrollment data provided by CalPERS and DPA for calendar years 2009, 2010 and the first three months of 2011. - Plan information provided by CalPERS and DPA.
+- The provisions of GASB Statements No. 43 and 45. - The provisions of Actuarial Standard of Practice No. 6, Measuring Retiree Group Benefit Obligations. - Census information as of June 30, 2012, provided by the California Public Employees Retirement System (CalPERS) and the California Department of Human Resource (CalHR). - Claims, enrollment data, and average costs provided by CalPERS and CalHR for calendar years 2010, 2011 and the first five months of 2012. - Premium data for calendar years 2010, 2011, and 2012, provided by CalPERS and CalHR. - Employer Group Waiver Plan (EGWP) information provided by CalPERS.

-&lt;sup>b Based on actuarial valuation as of June 30, 2011, increased by wage inflation of 3.25 percent.
+^b Based on actuarial valuation as of June 30, 2012, increased by wage inflation of 3.25 percent.

-- Demographic assumptions consistent with those that will be used in the 2011 actuarial valuations of the CalPERS statewide pension programs. - Retiree healthcare valuation assumptions and methods consistent with the CalPERS OPEB assumption model. - Economic and other demographic assumptions such as the discount rate, healthcare inflation, healthcare claim costs, and healthcare plan participation as recommended by Gabriel, Roeder, Smith & Company and approved by the SCO. - The latest developments in Federal healthcare reform. - The Net OPEB Obligation as of June 30, 2011, was estimated for each State group using: - The Net OPEB Obligation as of June 30, 2010; - Annual OPEB Cost for fiscal year end 2011 as developed in the valuation report as of June 30, 2010; and - Actual employer contributions for fiscal year end June 30, 2011, as provided by the SCO, allocated by the number of retirees disclosed in the valuation report as of June 30, 2010. - The Unfunded Actuarial Accrued Liability (UAAL) is amortized over a 30-year open period as a level percent of pay.
+- Plan information provided by CalPERS and CalHR. - Demographic assumptions consistent with those that will be used in the 2012 actuarial valuations of the CalPERS statewide pension programs. - Retiree healthcare valuation assumptions and methods consistent with the CalPERS OPEB assumption model. - Economic and other demographic assumptions such as the discount rate, healthcare inflation, healthcare claim costs, and healthcare plan participation as recommended by Gabriel, Roeder, Smith & Company and approved by the SCO. - The latest developments in Federal healthcare reform. - The Net OPEB Obligation as of June 30, 2012, was estimated for each State group using: - o The Net OPEB Obligation as of June 30, 2011; - o Annual OPEB Cost for fiscal year end 2012 as developed in the valuation report as of June 30, 2011; and - Actual employer contributions for fiscal year end June 30, 2012, as provided by the SCO, allocated by the number of retirees disclosed in the valuation report as of June 30, 2011. - The Unfunded Actuarial Accrued Liability (UAAL) is amortized over a 30-year open period as a level percent of pay.
 For the Legislative Retirement System, the UAAL is amortized over a ten-year open period as a level dollar amount.